Medical School Interviews

 Successful candidates always ask questions at their interviews.
 In fact, the questions you ask reveal more about your suitability for medical school than anything else.
 Here's what your questions tell us:

-a) How seriously you
+a) How seriously

-the school's expectations
+understand the school's expectations

 General Rules for Asking Questions